NickBell123/Digi-Market-Cap/README.md

 ## Deployment

 This site was developed using VScode IDE.
 All changes to the code were then added and committed to the local repository.
-The commits were then pushed to my GitHub repository and the project deployed using GtiHub pages as follows;
+The commits were then pushed to my GitHub repository and to Heroku as follows;

 Step 1: Go to the settings tab of the repo, scrolled down to GitHub Pages